Extracts From The Book Germany's War, German POWs Post-WWII

 Since the Hungarians were used as workers they were well fed.
 There was more food than they could eat.
-But when the Germans
+But when the

-denied.
+it was denied.
 The Americans rather destroyed surplus food, than giving it to the Germans.

 - Sometimes it happened that groups of our own men were gathered and transported away.